-Level 3: The pool is not operational.

-You see unsafe conditions at the pool/pool area that could cause an injury.
+Level of Deficiency: Level 1: N/A Level 2: N/A Level 3: The pool is not operational. -OR-You see unsafe conditions at the pool/pool area that could cause an injury.

 Range Hood/Exhaust Fans - Excessive Grease/Inoperable (Common Areas)